Learnosity/learnosity-sdk-java/REFERENCE.md

 // Call get() or post() with a URL: remote.get("http://schemas.learnosity.com/stable/questions/templates");

-// getBody() gives you the body of the response
+// getBody() gives you to body of the request
 String body = response.getBody();
 ```